contactandyc/another-c-library/10_binary_search_trees.md

 int actual_depth;
 ```

 At each level, there must be at one node that can be printed.
 If there isn't a left most node at the given depth, we are done printing the tree.
-The left most node might be deeper than the current depth.
+The leftmost node might be deeper than the current depth.
 ```c
 int depth=1;
 while(true) {